Phoebe-Macdonald/AirBnB-Project-Udacity/README.md

     No, there appears to be no relationship between review score and availability.

+## Project 2
-Project 2: Build Disaster Response Pipelines with Figure Eight
+## Build Disaster Response Pipelines with Figure Eight
+Yet to be completed

+## Project 3
-Project 3: Design a Recommendation Engine with IBM
+## Design a Recommendation Engine with IBM
+Yet to be completed

+## Project 4
-Project 4: Data Science Capstone Project
+## Data Science Capstone Project
+Yet to be completed